• Products

 4 Different Types of IPO Investors

 An Initial Public Offering, or IPO, marks a company's transition from a privately held entity to a publicly traded one.
 When a company files for an IPO, it is all set to make a share market debut.
 Its shares will be made available to the general public for the first time.
-Companies do so to raise capital by selling their new shares to the general public.
+To ensure a balanced and fair distribution of these shares, there are defined classes of IPO investors with their own designated quotas, eligibility norms, and processes.

 Under Securities and Exchange Board of India (SEBI) guidelines, four types of investors can bid for shares during an IPO process.
 These are: